 “Frankfurt is one of the most important data center markets in the world – second in size only to London in the European region,” says Stein.

 “Given its central location, excellent infrastructure, and concentration of leading international businesses, Frankfurt is widely regarded as the connectivity, commercial and financial capital of Germany.

 The Wilhelm‐Fay‐Strasse site in Sossenheim is expected to support the development of up to 27 megawatts of data center capacity, connected to Digital Realty's existing facility on Lyoner Strasse via dark fibre.

 Stein says this will establish a a carrier‐neutral and fibre‐rich connectivity hub with access to major carriers, Internet service and exchange providers, as well as leading global cloud service providers.

 “We are pleased to be able to support our customers' global growth requirements on our state‐of‐the‐art Sossenheim campus,” Stein says.

-Digital Realty made an occasion of the data centre launch with a roundtable forum on the ground floor of the new facility to discuss the impact of stringent new data protection rules in Europe.
+Digital Realty made an occasion of the data center launch with a roundtable forum on the ground floor of the new facility to discuss the impact of stringent new data protection rules in Europe.